j0Shi82/shopify-partydawn/README.md

 - Connect Facebook using the [official integration](https://help.shopify.com/en/manual/promoting-marketing/analyze-marketing/meta-pixel)
 - Go to the `Theme Customizer -> Theme Settings -> Partydawn` and fill out the settings as needed

-### Reopen Cookie Choices

-Go to your browser's developer console and invoke `showPreferences()`.
-Adding a button is a premium option for the consent app and I was lazy enough not to add one myself.

 ## Google Tag Manager

 - `snippets/header-partytown-analytics.liquid`